GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 project_id = "spiritual-hour-331417"
 ```

-Although each use case is somehow built around the previous one they are self-contained so you can deploy any of them at will.
+Use cases are self-contained so you can deploy any of them at will.

 4. The usual terraform commands will do the work:
 ```bash